Flotomate/product_docs/source/report-management/create-&-edit.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Section-H (:numref:`rf1`) allows you to filter data using time.
-When filtering tickets and CIs three times are considered; which one to use depends on your selection?
+When filtering tickets and CIs, two times are considered which one to use depends on your selection?

 -  **Create Time**: Whenever data is fetched, by Flotomate, from a